Shopify/cli/.github/PULL_REQUEST_TEMPLATE.md

   If it doesn't, feel free to remove this section.
 -->

-- If your PR touches `dev` or `deploy` make sure to update [the documentation](https://www.figma.com/file/7vqUp50u6dm48Zfb4JRRn8/CLI3-Internals) accordingly if needed.
+- [ ] I've made sure that any changes to `dev` or `deploy` have been reflected in the [the documentation](https://www.figma.com/file/7vqUp50u6dm48Zfb4JRRn8/CLI3-Internals).

 ### Measuring impact